Dig Dug

 Press Reset

-Easter Egg: The title screen now reads Deadly Dogs! - Tron Deadly Discs meets BurgerTime.
+Easter Egg: The title screen now reads Deadly Dogs!–Tron Deadly Discs meets BurgerTime.

 Deadly Dogs!
 Title Screen Deadly Dogs Game Grid

-If you find new, contradictory, or other information you wish to share, please let me know!
+If you find new, contradictory, or other information you wish to share, please send a message!